Best Construction Estimating Software for Companies in 2025

 What I dislike about HCSS

-• Negative feedback tends to focus on the focus on initiating updates and upgrades for the iOS mobile app version of HCSS, with users expressing concern that the Android version is not receiving the same attention.
+• According to G2 reviews, users focus on initiating updates and upgrades for the iOS mobile app version of HCSS, with users expressing concern that the Android version is not receiving the same attention.

 What G2 users dislike about HCSS